0xJijimi/scatter/README.md

 - **Gas Optimization**: Special handling for single-recipient ERC1155 transfers
 - **Event Logging**: Detailed events for all token distributions

+## Official Frontend

+The official frontend for Scatter can be accessed [here](https://scatter.jijimi.online/).

 ## Contract Functions

 ### Token Distribution